bharath1097/pureconfig/README.md

 # A format made from first principles
 To please all camps, then, you need a format that:

-* Is readable and easy to understand for non-technical people.
+* Is easy to understand for everyone.
 No mysterious sigils.
 No superfluous characters to guide parsers.
 Values and their names is about it.
 * Support comments, to help realize the first point.
 * Allows for flat config files
 * Allows for hierarchies of properties